 - Those with decades of experience may be used to traditional top-down organizational structures.
 Younger generations may be accustomed to more egalitarian interactions between managers and employees.

-Although these differences may become a point of contention, they can also lead to fruitful conversations that improve the workplace for everyone.
+Although generational diversity may become a point of contention, they can also lead to fruitful conversations that improve the workplace for everyone.
 Employers must also be careful to comply with laws prohibiting age discrimination.

 Avoiding Age Discrimination Claims